-The credits roll as a montage of world/medical/military leaders conspire in lies, deceptions, and ignorance about Ebola.
+Credits roll as a montage of world/medical/military leaders conspire in lies, deceptions, and ignorance about Ebola.
 Statements without truth flash across the screen as Ebola spreads, silently gaining a foothold across the world.
 Images of the contagion's dramatic devastation across West Africa pulse across the screen.
-SUPER: BOPOLU - A SMALL VILLAGE IN WESTERN LIBERIA Example #4: Fade In Use in Spec Script FADE IN:
+SUPER: BOPOLU - A SMALL VILLAGE IN WESTERN LIBERIA Example #4: Fade In FADE IN:

+Use in Spec Script

 INT.
-HERAKLION ARCHAEOLOGICAL MUSEUM - DAY A dark-haired wisp of a girl, YOUNG ALENA CAMACHO (7) wanders in fascination through a gallery of Minoan artifacts.
+HERAKLION ARCHAEOLOGICAL MUSEUM - DAY

+A dark-haired wisp of a girl, YOUNG ALENA CAMACHO (7) wanders in fascination through a gallery of Minoan artifacts.
 A culture lost to antiquity.

-Oblivious to a rope barrier, she approaches a Toreador Fresco depicting the ancient Minoan sport of Bull-Leaping.
+Oblivious to a rope barrier, she approaches a Taureador Fresco depicting the ancient Minoan sport of Bull-Leaping.

 A small hand reaches up to touch the fresco.
 Her father, MARCO CAMACHO (40) yanks the girl's hand away.

+MARCO

-MARCO Come Alena!
+Come Alena!

-Example #5: Fade In

-Use in Spec Script

 SOUND OF DRUMS, from a great distance, growing louder.
 FADE IN:

 EXT.
 COASTLINE - DAY

-Flying through the mist, a dimly glimpsed forest below.
+Flying through mist, a dimly glimpsed forest below.

 VOICE (V.O.)

 This had been my home until I was civilized by man.

 INT.
 JUNGLE - DAY

 Flashes of scorched jungle clearings pass below.

 Example #6: Fade In

+FADE IN:

 Use in Spec Script

-FADE IN:

 Snowflakes falling against a black sky.
 Downward following them.

 EXT.
 LOS ANGELES BAR - NIGHT

-Smoke rises from a chimney, and the snowflakes vanish in the heat.
+Smoke rises from a chimney and the snowflakes vanish in the heat.

 Example #7: Fade In

-Use in Spec Script

 EXT.
 COMMUNITY - DAY

+Use in Spec Script

 A scorching hot summer day.
 In a sleepy neighborhood, Open House signs mark many of the old manors.
-An enormous roundabout bounded by hedges binds the community.
+A great roundabout bounded by hedges binds the community.
 One's reminded of an old English village.

-(should NOT LEAVE OFF the FADE IN: in Spec Script's opening scene - gives the reader the sense the story is starting - if you leave it off, the trend is moving in that direction - missing FADE IN)
+(should NOT LEAVE OFF the FADE IN: in Spec Script's opening scene - gives reader the sense the story is starting - if you leave it off, the trend is moving in that direction - missing FADE IN)

 Fade Out.

 ends a screenplay.
 They're typed to the right-hand margin and followed by three blank lines and the words THE END in the center of the page.
 FADE OUT is used at the end of the last scene to indicate the end of the screenplay.
 It is typed at the right margin and is followed by a period.
 The words THE END (capitalized, underlined, and centered on the page) follows FADE OUT.

-Note: Some writers leave off the FADE OUT., or they leave off THE END Any variation will only annoy the reader.

-Example #1: Fade Out

-Use in Spec Script

-INT./EXT.
-COUNTRY BAR - CONTINUOUS

-A hooded boy with a scrawny dog wearing a blue service vest sees a newscast of his father among the dead at an FBI raid.
+Note: Some writers leave off the FADE OUT. or they leave off THE END Any variation will only annoy the reader.
+Example #1: Fade Out INT./EXT.
+COUNTRY BAR - CONTINUOUS Use in Spec Script A hooded boy with a scrawny dog wearing a blue service vest sees a newscast of his father among the dead at a FBI raid.
 He slaps the window hard, a few eyes inside turn their attention for a moment.
-Ali rubs his nose, and there's blood on his hand.
+Ali rubs his nose, there's blood on his hand.
 He turns away and makes his way with the dog across the parking lot and jumps into the back of a truck.
 FADE OUT.

 THE END

 Example #2: Fade Out

 Use in Spec Script

 EXT.
 FALCON'S VILLA - PATIO - DAWN

 A walking cane taps on a stone walkway.
-Through the mist, a large bull ambles out from a pasture and SNORTS as it picks up speed toward a charismatic gentleman, Pablo Falcon.
+Through the mist a large bull ambles out from a pasture and SNORTS as it picks up speed toward a charismatic gentleman, Pablo Falcon.

 The bull pulls up at the last moment and lowers his nose to the man.
 Falcon reaches out his warm hand for Adonis to nuzzle against.
 Eva leans in and caresses Falcon's hand.

 FADE OUT.